Careful, paced recovery from trauma, abuse and the after-effects of harm.

 Many people find that even after the immediate danger has passed, their nervous system and emotional responses continue to react as though the threat is still present.
 This can show up as anxiety, panic, emotional numbness, hypervigilance, avoidance, or ongoing difficulties in relationships.

-the types of trauma and abuse that I work with:
+The types of trauma and abuse that I see in therapy

 This abuse may include chronic criticism, manipulation, gaslighting, intimidation, or erosion of self-worth.